pudly/schmopera-hugo/content/articles/upcoming-in-october.md

 This fully staged production of [_Maria, Regina d'Inghilterra_](https://www.bostontheatrescene.com/season/maria-regina-dInghilterra/) runs November 1 and 3.

+## Hibla Gerzmava at Koerner Hall

+Show One Productions continues its [_Classical Stars at Koerner_](https://showoneproductions.ca/event/hibla-gerzmava-20191103/) series with a recital featuring Abkhazian soprano Hibla Gerzmava and pianist Ekaterina Ganelina, **Nov.
+3_,_ 7pm**.
+The programme is a perfect mix for Gerzmava: Lush Russian romances, and _bel canto_ excerpts from some of her signature roles in _Anna Bolena_, _Norma_, and _La forza del destino_.
+[Tickets](https://www.rcmusic.com/event-calendar/show-one-presents-hibla-gerzmava) start at $46.

 ## Sinfonia Toronto

 Spicing up a program of Mozart and Tchaikovsky, Sinfonia Toronto presents a [night of world premieres](http://www.sinfoniatoronto.com/web/page.aspx?title=Mozart+%26+Tchaikovsky), **Nov.
 8, 8pm** at Toronto's Glenn Gould Studio.
 Toronto-based Larysa Kuzmenko sees the first performance of her brand new _Skartaris Duo Concerto_ for violin, piano, and orchestra and Montréal-based Airat Ichmouratov shares his _Letter from an Unknown Woman_.

 The evening's soloists are Canadian virtiosi Christina Petrowska Quilico (piano) and Marc Djokic (violin).
 Nurhan Arman conducts.
 [Tickets](http://www.sinfoniatoronto.com/web/page.aspx?title=Mozart+%26+Tchaikovsky) start at just $15.

-## Hibla Gerzmava at Koerner Hall

-Show One Productions continues its [_Classical Stars at Koerner_](https://showoneproductions.ca/event/hibla-gerzmava-20191103/) series with a recital featuring Abkhazian soprano Hibla Gerzmava and pianist Ekaterina Ganelina, **Nov.
-3_,_ 7pm**.
-The programme is a perfect mix for Gerzmava: Lush Russian romances, and _bel canto_ excerpts from some of her signature roles in _Anna Bolena_, _Norma_, and _La forza del destino_.
-[Tickets](https://www.rcmusic.com/event-calendar/show-one-presents-hibla-gerzmava) start at $46.

-## Boston Wagner Society

-On **October 5, 2pm** at Old South Church in Boston, soprano Julia Rolwing and pianist Soyeon Kim offer up a recital fitting of a Wagner Society.
-On the programme are songs and piano solos by Wagner and Liszt, and memorable moments from _Lohengrin_, _Siegfried_, and _Tristan und Isolde_.
-[Tickets](https://www.eventbrite.com/e/wagner-and-liszt-tickets-63775079981) start at $10.